Ineweyer/MyFirstTest/readme.txt

-This git be used for a phyon study.
+This git be applicable to phyon study.